 Overview of our COVID 19 process

 While being aware of the local, national and international trends in COVID incidence, practice and prevention we have maintained a strict policy of regular surface cleaning, hand washing, social distancing and following the government guidelines set out for the prevention of COVID transmission.
-We have done this since the initial phases of the disease progression and continued to do so even when we had no cases for over 100 days.
+We have done this since the initial phases of the disease progression and continue to do so.

 Information about candidates’ arrival and isolation process

 Before our internationally qualified nurses arrive from working overseas they have met the standard set by Immigration NZ to be granted a critical purpose visa based upon their purpose as essential health workers.
 After they get off the plane they immediately enter 14 days of government managed isolation.
 During that time they are tested twice on days three and twelve and are given a certificate proving they are COVID negative when they leave the facility.
 They will happily share this document with you, while remembering it is technically their private medical information.
 We keep a copy as well and have their permission to show it to any persons who need to see it.